xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 Using simple setup, the Setup Wizard will assume default values for all configuration parameters.
 Specifically, the following defaults will be used:

-* Users must log in to use Deployit.
 * The server will **not** use secure communication between the Deployit GUI and the Deployit server.
 * The server will listen on Deployit's standard HTTP port (4516).
 * The server will use a minimum of 3 and a maximum of 24 threads.